-Follow-up at Day 7 will be conducted by phone by an RA.
-If phone follow-up fails, three attempts will be made on the subsequent three days to reach the caregiver.
-Community mechanisms to facilitate follow-up (such as arranging a call with a community health worker) will be used, with consent, for caregivers without access to a phone.
-A structured questionnaire will be administered to assess the primary and secondary outcomes, including details of any government or private hospital admission.
+If Day 7 follow-up has been unsuccessful, Day 28 follow-up will still be attempted.
+During both Day 7 and Day 28 follow-ups, a structured questionnaire will be administered to assess the primary and secondary outcomes, including details of any government or private hospital admission.
 In case of non-recovery, if the child is still at home, the study team will advise the family to return to the PHC clinic for a follow-up consultation.
-Refer to "Participant timeline" section of the Protocol for additional details.